Best Laptops Under $500: Powerful Performance on a Budget

 Review:

 The display on this HP laptop is a bit mixed.
-Its a 17.3inch TN panel, meaning it isn’t as sharp as an IPS display.
+It’s a 17.3-inch TN panel, meaning it isn’t as sharp as an IPS display.
 However, it still manages to provide decent brightness at 250 nits.
-However, the resolution is only 1600 x 900 pixels so it’s not full HD.
+However, the resolution is only 1600 x 900 pixels, so it’s not full HD.

 It has a sleek, business-like design with narrow bezels and an aluminium-like finish with an attention-grabbing shiny HP logo on the lid.
 However, it is made of plastic, though it does not feel cheap.
 Typing on the keyboard is comfy, although it does have a bit of a bend to it.
 But all in all, using it feels nice and enjoyable.

 However, its low processing power and dedicated video memory may hinder its performance when handling more demanding tasks.
-That being said, it still allows you to use it for tasks like Photoshop and video editing, and that’s something that makes this computer stand out.

 Storage Requirements for Various Uses by PCViewed

-When it comes to ports, you have a good range, including USB Type-C, Type-A and HDMI.
 However, there is no Ethernet port or SD card slot, though Wi-Fi 6 ensures that the internet is faster and more stable.

-This laptop lasts up to 7.5 hours in mixed usage, which is quite surprising considering its low price.
 The speakers are decent for entertainment but not great for music production.
 Even though a touchpad may be a bit cheap, you can always use a mouse instead.

-Lenovo IdeaPad Business Laptop 2024 under $500
+Lenovo IdeaPad Business Laptop 2025 under $500

 Specifications: